FlipOut!

-FlipOut! is a tile-matching puzzle video game developed by Gorilla Systems and originally published by Atari Corporation for the Atari Jaguar in Europe on July 7, 1995 and later in North America on August 28 of the same year.
+FlipOut! is a tile-matching puzzle video game developed by Gorilla Systems Corporation and originally published by Atari Corporation for the Atari Jaguar in Europe on July 7, 1995 and later in North America on August 28 of the same year.
 It is one of the first titles developed by Gorilla Systems.

 In FlipOut!, the players are invited by the inhabitants of Cheese Planet, also known as Planet Phrohmaj in their native language, to join the Great Tile Flipping Festival hosted by King Fluffy across multiple planets and locations on Earth, alongside their home planet.
 Initially an exclusive to the Jaguar, it was later ported by the same team to DOS in 1996 and was published by GameTek.
 FlipOut! received mixed reception since its release, with critics being divided in regards to the game's graphics, sound, gameplay and originality.

 Gameplay

 FlipOut! is a puzzle game where the main objective is to match the colored tiles into their respective colored spaces, with an extra tile that does not belong to the playfield being placed before starting a round and must be kept hanging in the air to match the other ones.
 Should the players take too long to match the tile into its respective space before landing on the ground, it will break and the round restarts as a result.
 There are nine stages to play through, each having their own number of rounds to play and ranging in thematic.
 There are also four levels of difficulty to choose from at the options screen of the main menu before starting a game, which changes the main gameplay.
 High-scores and other settings made by the players are automatically kept by cartridge's internal EEPROM, but progress must be saved manually by accessing the options menu at the map screen from the main mode.

 On the initial level, players are tasked to match the tiles with their respective space on a 3x3 grid, with other rounds introducing new aliens that mess with the tiles and score is given after finishing each round depending on the player's performance.
 While gameplay remains relatively the same, stages increases in both difficulty and complexity as players progress through the game, with new aliens and obstacles being introduced to mess with the player's tiles.
 In addition, the playfield changes to reflect the location of the level.
 The final level is a 1v1 match with King Fluffy, ruler of the Cheese Planet on a 4x4 grid and defeating him results in the player being named the new ruler of the planet.